SPARC-FAIR-Codeathon/SPARClink/README.md

 </p>

-## What is SPARClink?
+## What is SPARClink
-SPARClink is a tool that shows the impact of SPARC generated datasets and their publications on the overall research landscape.
-This tool is meant to create interactive visualizations (graphs) on the relationships (citations) between datasets, protocols, publications, and other external resources.
-This project was created during the 2021 SPARC FAIR Codeathon.

-## Problem Definition
-Add content here
+### NIH SPARC
+The NIH Common Fund’s Stimulating Peripheral Activity to Relieve Conditions (SPARC) program aims to transform our understanding of nerve-organ interactions with the intent of advancing bioelectronic medicine towards treatments that change lives.
+[Learn more about SPARC](https://sparc.science/)
+### FAIR Data
+By employing a [FAIR](https://www.nature.com/articles/sdata201618) (Findable, Accessible, Interoperable and Reusable) first approach SPARC datasets, protocols and publications generated via the SPARC program is intended to be able to be used by researchers globally with reproducible results.
+However, at the current moment, there is no real tangible way to show or visualize the usage of SPARC data in outside projects and publications.
+### Goal
+The goal of SPARClink is to provide a system that will query all external publications using open source tools and platforms and create an interactable visualization that is helpful to any regular person to showcase the impact that SPARC has on the overall scientific research community.
+These impact measurements are meant to be used as a showcase of the concept of FAIR data and how good data generation practices and methods are useful in advancing the field of bioelectronic medicine.

 ## How it works
 Metadata information is extracted from [Pennsieve](https://app.pennsieve.io/), and the SPARC Airtable database.
 This information is queried against the [NIH Reporter](https://api.reporter.nih.gov/) and [Google Scholar](https://serpapi.com/google-scholar-api) to extract citations and create a well connected graph using [d3.js](https://d3js.org/).